 It’s the true swiss army knife of outdoor cooking that can do a little bit of everything, and do it well, earning it top spot as the best charcoal grill smoker in our list.

-Camp Chef Woodwind Wi-Fi 36 Pellet Smoker and Grill With Sear Box
+Camp Chef 36 in.
+WiFi Woodwind Pellet Grill & Smoker with Sear Box (PGSEAR)

 Any serious outdoor chef will know that those signature grill marks add the finishing touches and great taste to food.
-And any dedicated outdoor chef will know that pellet grills, as a whole, do not sear well.
+And any dedicated outdoor chef will know that pellet grills, as a whole, do not sear as well as gas or charcoal grills.
 They simply cannot reach the blazing hot temperatures required.

 Well, the Camp Chef Woodwind Wi-Fi pellet smoker grill combo can do it all, from 160 F to 650 F smoking and grilling in the main smoking chamber to 900 F grilling and searing on the attached sear box.
 With this unit, you can smoke, grill, roast, and bake all on one piece of equipment.